Irreplaceable: Release

 Beyoncé recorded a Spanish version of the song, called "Irreemplazable", with additional lyrical contributions from Rudy Pérez and was included on the second disc of the deluxe edition of B'Day released on June 12, 2007.
 An Irreemplazable EP was released in the US on August 28, 2007, and on September 10, 2007, in the UK.
 The EP includes "Irreemplazable", the Norteña Remix of "Irreplaceable", "Amor Gitano", three versions of "Beautiful Liar", the Timbaland remix of "Get Me Bodied" featuring Julio Voltio, and "Oye", the Spanish version of "Listen".

 As a fundraiser for the victims of the 2011 Tōhoku earthquake and tsunami in Japan, a compilation album that included "Irreplaceable", called Songs for Japan, was released on March 25, 2011.

+On September 3, 2026, Beyoncé released "Irreemplazable (Como la Flor)", a mashup of the Spanish version of the song with "Como la Flor" by Tejano artist Selena.
+The song was released as part of the 20th anniversary edition of B'Day.
+In a press release from her team, Beyoncé credited Selena with inspiration for her 2007 Spanish EP Irreemplazable after hearing her frequently on Houston radio (as well as a storied meeting at Houston Galleria) in her adolescence.

 Critical reception

 "Irreplaceable" received rave reviews.
 Jody Rosen of Entertainment Weekly noted "Irreplaceable" to be "a lilting tune unlike anything Beyoncé has ever performed".
 Sarah Rodman of The Boston Globe wrote that the song is "gentle but maddeningly hook-y".
 Spence Abbott of IGN wrote that "Irreplaceable" and "Resentment" go for "a much more traditional contemporary R&B vibe" than any of the previous tracks on B'Day, making them stand out as if they were recorded separately from the rest of the album.

 Roger Friedman of Fox News wrote that "Irreplaceable" is a "clever ballad" and the most memorable track on B'Day.
 He added that it has the most potential of catching on with fans quickly, and that it is the only song on the album that "you might actually want to sing along to".
 Mike Joseph of PopMatters commented that "'Irreplaceable' tellingly, was co-written by Ne-Yo, who may not be the powerhouse vocalist Beyonce is, but has significantly stronger songwriting skills.
 It's the best song on the album—perhaps Ms. Knowles should take a hint."
 Tim Finney of Pitchfork Media, called "Irreplaceable" the best song on B'Day and praised its overall production, writing:

 Before, Beyoncé's approach to heartbreak was always literal, her voice and her words declaiming her feelings with a studied earnestness that at times was difficult to believe, let alone connect with.
 'Irreplaceable' is the first song in which Beyoncé lies to herself, and the way her voice perfectly betrays that lie (revealing a giveaway tremble in the stiff upper lip of the lyrics) simultaneously renders it her most sophisticated and her most honest performance to date.